Teenage Dirtbag: Rerecording

 As the multitrack masters to "Teenage Dirtbag" were lost, Wheatus rerecorded it in 2016.
 Brown said they felt "compelled to recreate them so that, if for no other reason, we could own a copy".
 Wheatus took lengths to rerecord every element, including the distorted snare drum caused by a recording error in the original.
 Brown estimated that it took two years to recreate the song.

+Other versions

+Sega Bodega cover

+In May 2020, Sega Bodega released a cover of "Teenage Dirtbag" as part of his Reestablishing Connection EP.

+Christmas version

+In October 2023, Wheatus released a Christmas-themed version of "Teenage Dirtbag" titled "Christmas Dirtbag", which was included on their Just a Dirtbag Christmas extended play.
+The lyrics describe someone who believed that Santa Claus had forgotten about them.
+An animated music video honoring Wheatus's recently deceased dog, Buddy, was released to accompany "Christmas Dirtbag".